microsoft/aerial_wildlife_detection/doc/install.md

 * Pillow>=2.2.1
 * numpy>=1.16.4
 * requests>=2.22.0

-The AI backend core further relies on:

 * celery[librabbitmq,redis,auth,msgpack]>=4.3.0

 Finally, the [built-in models](builtin_models.md) require:

+* pytorch>=1.5.0
+* torchvision>=0.6.0
-* pytorch>=1.1.0
+* detectron2>=0.3.0
-* torchvision>=0.3.0
+* opencv-python

-It is highly recommended to install PyTorch with GPU support (see the [official website](https://pytorch.org/get-started/locally/)).
+If you have a CUDA-capable GPU it is highly recommended to install PyTorch with GPU support (see the [official website](https://pytorch.org/get-started/locally/)).

 ## Step-by-step installation

-The following installation routine had been tested on Ubuntu 16.04.
+The following installation routine had been tested on Ubuntu >= 16.04.
 AIDE will likely run on different OS as well, with instructions requiring corresponding adaptations.